Hamilton Reed: Early life

-Born in Dublin, he was a grandson of Hamilton Lyster, and a son of Sir Andrew Reed, a distinguished police official.
-He was educated at the Royal Military Academy, Woolwich, and was gazetted into the Royal Field Artillery as a second lieutenant on 17 February 1888.
+Born in Dublin, he was the son of Sir Andrew Reed, a senior police official.
+He was educated at the Royal Military Academy, Woolwich, and gazetted into the Royal Field Artillery as a second lieutenant on 17 February 1888.

 Military career

 Reed was promoted to lieutenant on 17 February 1891, and to captain on 14 September 1898.
-Following the outbreak of the Second Boer War in late 1899, he went to South Africa for active service.
+Following the outbreak of the Second Boer War in late 1899, he went to South Africa on active service.
 He took part in the Ladysmith Relief Force, including the Battle of Colenso on 15 December 1899, where he was wounded.

 Details on Victoria Cross

-He was 30 years old, and a captain in 7th Battery, Royal Field Artillery during the battle of Colenso on 15 December 1899.
+He was a 30 years old captain in 7th Battery, Royal Field Artillery during the battle of Colenso on 15 December 1899.
 The detachments serving the guns of the 14th and 66th Batteries, Royal Field Artillery, had all been either killed, wounded, or driven from their guns by Infantry fire at close range, and the guns were deserted.
 His citation mentions the following deed, for which he was awarded the VC:

-Boer War
+Second Boer War

 After the end of regular warfare, the war turned into a guerrilla war in late 1900.
-During the later part of the war, he served as a Staff Officer, in the position of Deputy Assistant Adjutant-General from 12 June 1901.
+During the later part of the war, Reed, a divisional adjutant in March 1900, served as a staff officer, in the position of deputy assistant adjutant general for intelligence from 12 June 1901.

-The War ended in June 1902, with the Treaty of Vereeniging.
+The war ended in June 1902.
 Reed left Cape Town in the SS Dilwara in late July, and arrived in Southampton the following month.
+He returned to the Royal Artillery as a regular officer in January 1903.
+In September 1906 he was seconded for service on the staff and made a staff captain at headquarters.
+In August 1907 he succeeded Major William Furse as a general staff officer, grade 2 there.